-This is especially troubling as the need for affordable, accessible housing is only going to increase in the next few decades with an aging American population.
+The need for accessible housing far exceeds the availability.
+While there are disability advocacy groups working to make changes in housing policies at the national level, those changes don’t happen overnight.
+In the next few decades, the need for affordable, accessible housing is only going to increase as the American population ages.
 In rural areas, where people are already more likely to be unemployed, living in poverty, elderly, and have a disability, this housing need will be especially severe.

 “People can’t always move into accessible, affordable housing, or at least not right away,” says Lillie Greiman, RTC:Rural Research Associate.
 “So we’re asking, ‘What can we do to help those people right now?’”

 To address immediate housing issues for people with disabilities, RTC:Rural researchers are working with partners at the University of Kansas on the Home Usability Program.
 The Home Usability Program helps people with disabilities to assess usability issues with their homes, and connects them with the resources they need to make changes.